anastop/ovs-dpdk/clean-build.md

 * tmux
 * curl

-1. Logon to the host:
+1. Logon to the host as root via SSH:
 ```
 ssh root@<hostname>
 ```